ace-wg/actors/draft-ietf-ace-actors.md

 ## Clocks and Time Measurements {#time-measurements}

+   Some applications may require a device to be aware of the wall-clock time (e.g., a door lock that opens Monday to Friday at specific times, except for holidays).
+Other applications only need to be able to measure short relative time (e.g., a door lock that keeps the door open for ten seconds after receiving a state change to open; such a door lock may be limited in its time-keeping accuracy and may not be able to keep time across power failures).

-   Measuring time and keeping wall-clock time with certain accuracy is important to achieve certain security properties, for example to determine whether a public key certificate, access token, or some other assertion, is valid.
+   In addition to application requirements of this kind, measuring time and keeping wall-clock time with certain accuracy is important to achieve certain security properties, for example to determine whether a public key certificate, access token, or some other assertion, is valid.